Grading and job evaluation

 It provides us with a consistent framework that enables fair internal comparison in order to identify appropriate pay.

-The framework contains 14 competencies, 50 questions and acknowledges a breadth of professions from Academic roles through to Professional specialisms such as Finance and Estates.
+The framework contains 14 competencies, 50 questions and acknowledges a breadth of professions from Academic roles through to Professional Service specialisms such as Finance and Estates.

 HERA acknowledges permanent role requirements and responsibility.